 Welcome to Water Opcert School's FREE downloads page.
 The following links are provided to assist operators with the certification testing and renewal process.
 If you have suggestions for other information that could be included on this page, please contact Richard Vierra by email at email@example.com.
-Or, you may call the school toll-free at (866) 795-5798.
+Or, you may call or text the school at (530) 277-2255.

 NOTE: Clicking on the links for any of the following downloads will open a new window.
 When done, close that window to return to this page.

 You will need Adobe Reader to view most of the documents linked on this page.
 To download a free copy of this program click here:

 USEPA Safe Drinking Water Act webpage:

 USEPA Drinking Water Quick Reference Guides webpage: